-Jetpack is a suite of Android libraries to help Android app developers like New Media Aid to follow best practices and to allow our custom Android app developers to write code that works consistently across Android versions and devices.
+Jetpack is a suite of Android libraries to help Android app developers like New Media Aid in Hitchin, Hertfordshire (only 25 minutes from Central London) to follow best practices and to allow our custom Android app developers to write code that works consistently across Android versions and devices.

 Jetpack libraries ship separately from the Android operating system (Android OS), so updates to the libraries can happen independently and more frequently.

 Jetpack libraries may be used alone or in combination to address different needs in the apps we develop.
 Here below are some of the main libraries we may use in the bespoke Android apps we develop for you in order to reduce coding time (and therefore cost to you) and to make sure the apps work consistently across Android versions and devices.

 WorkManager is an API that makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the app exits or the device restarts.
 The WorkManager API is a suitable and recommended replacement for all previous Android background scheduling APIs, including FirebaseJobDispatcher, GcmNetworkManager, and Job Scheduler.
 WorkManager incorporates the features of its predecessors in a modern, consistent API that works back to API level 14 while also being conscious of battery life.

 WorkManager is intended for work that is deferrable—that is, not required

 to run immediately—and required to run reliably even if the app exits or the

 Sending logs or analytics to backend services